AlexiaAdams/cds-archive/README.md

 # cds-archive
 ## The Common Data Set Archive for Higher Education Institutions in the United States of America

 Applying to college and want to see how colleges compare with each other?
+Or looking for data on colleges' pasts?
 Common Data Sets (CDSs) can help you!
 The [Common Data Set Initiative](https://commondataset.org/) tries to improve data reporting accuracy and quality.
 Each CDS contains standardized data items that colleges can opt to fill out.

 ### Notes
 - Some colleges may be listed multiple times; this may be because they have many campuses across the state/country